byroot/bootscale/README.md

 Speedup applications boot by caching require calls.

 Speed gain depends on your number of gems.
-Under 100 gems you likely won't see the difference, but for bigger applications it can save 1 to 2 seconds of boot time per 100 gems in the Gemfile.
+Under 100 gems you likely won't see the difference, but for bigger applications it can save 1 to 3 seconds of boot time per 100 used gems.

 ## Installation